Do not pass Go. Do not collect $200.

-The same goes when choosing stocks and bonds for your portfolio.
-Instead of putting all your eggs in one basket, make sure to diversify your holdings.
+The same goes when you’re choosing stocks and bonds for your portfolio: Instead of putting all your eggs in one basket, make sure to diversify your holdings.

 If you’re not experienced at picking stocks, consider index funds.
 These contain a variety of stocks and bonds and are designed to mimic the ups and downs of the overall market.